Created by Jonathan Ames

 Ex-Navy and ex-LAPD, HANK “HAPPY” DOLL (blame his dad for the boy-named-Sue monicker) is low-hanging fruit on the P.I. tree, barely scraping by, reduced to moonlighting as a security guard at the Thai Miracle Spa (a not exactly upscale massage parlor), as his life slowly implodes, mostly from his own inertia.

-Sure, he tries not to drink too much, and keeps his appointments with his therapist Dr. Lavich (yeah, he’s seeing a shrink), but his get-up-and-go has got-up-and-gone.
+Sure, he tries not to drink too much, and keeps his regularly scheduled appointments with his therapist Dr. Lavich (yeah, he’s seeing a shrink), but his get-up-and-go has got-up-and-gone.
 He can’t even summon up the courage to ask out Monica, a bartender at his local bar whom he clearly adores.

 Happy’s saving grace is that he’s a stand-up guy—decent, conscientious, and loyal to his friends.
 He also clearly loves his feisty little mutt, George, “half Chihuahua, half terrier of some kind and quite springy,” with whom he shares a white Spanish two-story bungalow just under the Hollywood sign, a gift bestowed on him years ago by a grateful client—back when he had clients.